georginafp/TFM/README.md

 *7.* The code for computing the descriptive analyses is added too.

-*8.* The script for the statistical analyses is included as well.
+*8.* The script for the statistical analyses (linear regresion models) is also included.